Ginny Wood: Environmentalist

-Wood became fond of outdoor activities such as hiking, fishing, river rafting and horseback riding while growing up in Oregon and Washington.
+While skiing in Fairbanks after the war, she met Morton Wood, a forest ranger at Mount McKinley National Park (now Denali National Park) and Katmai National Park.
+They married in 1950.

-While in Fairbanks after the war she met and married Morton Wood, a forest ranger at Mount McKinley National Park.
-The Woods pooled their resources with Celia M. Hunter, who had served with Wood in the Women Airforce Service Pilots, to buy land in the Alaskan wilderness under the Homestead Act.
-In 1952 they began building Camp Denali on the property to serve as a tourist outpost and a base for backcountry exploration.
+In 1951, the Woods and Hunter pooled their resources to buy land in the Alaskan wilderness under the Homestead Act.
+In 1952, they began building Camp Denali on the property, located around Wonder Lake, to serve as a tourist outpost and a base for backcountry exploration.
+Because Camp Denali had one of the few airplanes in the national park, Wood was frequently called in to do search and rescue operations, and to help trips taken by the United States Geological Survey.
+The camp sold the airplane in 1964, as the 1957 construction of the Denali Highway had greatly improved road accessibility to and from the camp.

 Wood was influenced by the writings of pioneer ecologist Aldo Leopold and his philosophy that the natural world and plants had intrinsic rights.

 In the late 1950s, Wood hosted a meeting in her living room that led to formation of the Alaska Conservation Society.
-Wood helped lead protests against a plan to use nuclear explosives to create a deep-water harbor in northwest Alaska and she testified before Congress in opposition to the Rampart Dam.
+Wood helped lead protests against Project Chariot, a plan to use nuclear explosives to create a deep-water harbor in northwest Alaska and she testified before Congress in opposition to the Rampart Dam.
 In 1960 she lobbied U.S. President Dwight D. Eisenhower to designate the Arctic National Wildlife Refuge.

 Wood wrote a regular column for the Northern Alaska Environmental Center's newsletter.
 She guided her last back-country trip at age 70 and continued to cross-country ski into her 80s.

 She died in her home in Fairbanks, Alaska, of natural causes.